Welcome

 Revision Tip

 When faced with a scenario involving psychiatric harm, the first step is always to determine whether the claimant is a primary or secondary victim.
 This dictates the applicable rules for duty of care.
-Remember, primary victims are those within the zone of physical danger.
+Remember, primary victims are those within the zone of physical danger or those who reasonably believed they were at risk.
+Establish foreseeable physical injury to the claimant; if present, the duty extends to psychiatric harm without needing to show foreseeability of psychiatric harm.

 Key Point Checklist